desue90/profi-air-touch/README.md

 `{preset}` = level number 1 to 4

+In addition, this integration provides certain sensors such as temperature values ​​that are read from the status.xml file of the ventilation system.

 **Remark on level 4 - Party:**
 The highest level is time-controlled, meaning that after a certain time, the ventilation system automatically resets to the previous level.
 This set time can be found in the web interface of the ventilation system on the "Setup" page.